Healthy Italian Cooking at Home

 Sprinkle fish with salt and pepper.

-Transfer fish to platter.
+Transfer fish to a platter.

-Repeat with remaining fish.
+Repeat with the remaining fish.

 Neapolitan Rum Baba